Coskon/coskmusicbot/README.md

 ---

-### Pre release: v0.9.9-pre
+### Release: v1.0.0
-`help` message updated, only needing the spanish translation.
-Almost ready to go!
+Finally released!

-Replit project will be updated with the full release.
+Replit project updated.

 ## Features
 - Use YouTube URLs or search, choosing from songs on multiple pages.